 April 27, 2017 | New analysis of Phase 1 drill results from Axiom Mining’s San Jorge deposit turned up scandium and cobalt. … Read MoreGet Nickel Stock Investor Kits

-Nickel is a high-luster, silver-white material whose valuable applications have allowed it to carve out a significant niche in the metals market.
+Nickel is a high-luster, silver-white metal whose valuable applications have made it a significant and widely used material in the world today.

 In contrast, laterite deposits are near the surface and thus are conducive to open-pit mining.
 They also offer more consistent grades and are usually larger than sulfide deposits.
 However, a potential downside to laterite deposits is that ore extraction involves leaching with acids at high temperatures.

 Looking at where exactly these deposits are found, the US Geological survey states that in 2016, the world’s three top nickel producers were the Philippines, Russia and Canada.
 The Philippines produced 500,000 MT of the metal, while Russia put out 256,000 MT and Canada produced 255,000 MT.
 That said, it’s possible that the Philippines’ nickel output will slump in 2017 — at the beginning of the year, the country shut down or suspended production at dozens of mines due to environmental concerns.